kyle11235/ruby-adventure/README.md

         - Instantiating a Particle System

-                you can store a reference to the Prefab in a public variable, and call Instantiate when it should happen.
+                smoke effect > prefab > create by code you can store a reference to the Prefab in a public variable > call Instantiate when it should happen.
-                        If the Particle System is not Looping and Stop Action is set to Destroy

-- Visual Styling
+- Visual Styling - UI

         - Head-Up Display